Secured

 If they are issued by individuals, they are commonly referred to as trade drafts.

 If you are interested in reclaiming your sovereignty and freedom, take the time to learn and study.
-There’s a wide web of information.
-Get your head on straight.
-We highly recommend you start your study by reviewing our FREE De-programming Video series.
-It contains over 24 hours of free detailed video and audio material that you can absorb in this never-ending path for the correct information: click here to Get Access .
+There’s a wide web of information — get your head on straight.
+We highly recommend you start here: over 24 hours of free detailed video and audio material on the correct path to freedom.